Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Contains Brazil nuts and fiber, which is important for normal operation intestines.

 Omega-6 fatty acids help fight skin conditions such as dermatitis or eczema.
-They are also needed for the work of the heart and the prevention of cardiovascular diseases.
+They are also needed for heart function and the prevention of cardiovascular diseases.

 Antioxidants in the nut are vitamin E and selenium.
 Antioxidants help fight free radicals, support immune system.
 Vitamin E is also important for eye health.

-A large amount of this nut contains L-arginine, an amino acid that is important for blood vessels and the heart.
+This nut contains a large amount of L-arginine, an amino acid that is important for blood vessels and the heart.

 Brazil nuts are gluten-free, which is important for people with celiac disease.